 Best Pots For ZZ Plants

-Whilst terracotta pots are my personal favourite pots for repotting ZZ plants, they can grow in any pot soo long as there are drainage holes in the base.
+Terracotta pots are my personal favorite pots for repotting ZZ plants.
+However, ZZ plants can grow in any pot so long as there are drainage holes in the base.

-I recommend to avoid using plastic pots as they can be too light in weight.
+I recommend avoiding plastic pots as they can be too light in weight.
 ZZ plants are tall plants and can become top-heavy, meaning a light plastic pot is more likely to topple.

 What Kind of Soil Do ZZ Plants Need?

-The perlite can be substituted with horticultural grit or sand if necessary.
+You can substitute the perlite with horticultural grit or sand if necessary.
+I have found this works equally as well.

 The Best Fertilizer for ZZ Plants